 How Can Arctic Wolf Help?

-Ultimately, when these new updates to the Safeguards Rule go into effect on December 9, they will be here to stay and become the new normal.
+Ultimately, when these new updates to the Safeguards Rule go into effect this June, they will be here to stay and become the new normal.
 Their purpose is to ensure that the personal and financial data of customers are better protected.
-With the proper guidance, auto dealers can ensure that they are in compliance with the new updates by December 9th of this year and maintain that compliance moving forward.
+With the proper guidance, auto dealers can ensure that they are in compliance with the new updates by June 2023 and maintain that compliance moving forward.

 Arctic Wolf can be a part of helping dealers ensure compliance with the new updates in the following ways: